-Disclaimer: The community event ended last year in October, but my first dev swag was just delivered to me a few business days ago.
+Disclaimer: The community event ended two years ago in October, but my first dev swag was just delivered to me a few business days ago.

 Hacktoberfest motivates newbies to contribute to open source projects.
 In case you need to know, last year was my first time participating fully, and I did not regret a minute of it.
 Although come to think of it now, there were a few things I could have done to maximize my participation.